fleetdm/fleet/docs/Using Fleet/fleetd.md

 **Using `fleetd` without enrolling Orbit**

-*Only available in fleetd v1.15.1 on Linux and MacOS*
+*Only available in fleetd v1.15.1 on Linux and macOS*

 It is possible to generate a fleetd package that does not connect to Fleet by omitting the `--fleet-url` and `--enroll-secret` flags when building a package.